ineeee/Taigabot/install.md

 # taigabot dependencies
-taigabot is ancient software that now runs on python 3 (only 3.9 or 3.10). it depends mostly on requests, beautifulsoup4 and lxml.
+taigabot is runs on python 3 (only 3.9 or 3.10). it depends mostly on requests, beautifulsoup4 and lxml.

 ## instructions
 see below for copypaste-friendly ubuntu/alpine instructions.